feathery-org/slate/source/index.html.md

 --------- |---------------------| -----------
-start_time | Datetime (Optional) | Fetch submissions from after this start time end_time | Datetime (Optional) | Fetch submissions from before this end time
+start_time | Datetime (Optional) | Fetch submissions from after this start time end_time | Datetime (Optional) | Fetch submissions from before this end time no_field_values | Boolean (Optional) | Don't return field data.
+If this is enabled, you may fetch more records and the endpoint is more performant.

 ### Response Body
 An array of submission entries